apmuthu/myseat/README.txt

 Whether you are a restaurant team of 5 or a Grand-Hotel, mySeat will help you keep track of your reservations with ease.

-LAST CHANGES in 0.185 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+LAST CHANGES in 0.186 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-- Complete code review; now also works on servers with short_open_tag = OFF
-- Higher compatibility
-- email UTF-8 bugfix
-- emmedable booking form added
-- mobile frontend timeformat bugfix
-- added SMTP support for emails
+- added function of 'CXL' list
+- changed online form; completely new

 INSTALLATION